craftzdog/react-native-three-column-layout/README.md

 # react-native-three-column-layout

-Three-column layout with animation support
+This is a component that provides three-column layout with animation support for tablet displays.

 ## Installation